 Kubernetes is an open-source platform that is used for automating computer application configuration, scaling, and deployment.
 In order to understand the importance of Kubernetes, let us take a step back and understand why this platform was introduced in the first place.

 The initial configuration allowed the organizations to work on physical servers alone.
 The issue with this arrangement was the fact that the servers had no boundary separation facilities.
 When the server resources were allocated to different applications, one application could take up most server space.
 This led to the allocation of disparities.
-This paved the way for the more advanced virtual machines.
+This paved the way for more advanced virtual machines.
 How did this help?
 Essentially, this system ensured that multiple virtual machines were running on the same physical server CPU.

-The biggest advantage here is that the virtual machines had well-defined boundaries that also provided a sense of security.
+The biggest advantage here is that the virtual machines had well-defined boundaries that provided a sense of security.
 But the main issue here is that each of these virtual machines had its operating system and its set of hardware, making them heavy platforms.
 To resolve the problem, the more recent addition to the platform was the containers.
 These containers have slightly relaxed boundaries that facilitate the applications to share the operating systems.

 While containers are a very effective way of running your applications, there is one major challenge associated with them.
 They need a solution to run in a production environment.
 The idea is to continuously monitor and manage these containers to ensure continuity of services.
-Some of the checks involved with this management include ensuring that the system is fine and is not experiencing any downtime.
+Some of the checks involved with this management include providing that the system is exemplary and is not experiencing any downtime.
 This process of running and scaling containers in the production environment becomes quite a tricky option.

 Kubernetes was introduced as a solution to this particularly complex problem.
-It helps you manage the distributed container system effectively, running and scaling the containers while taking care of downtime easily.
+It helps you manage the distributed container system effectively, running and scaling the containers while taking care of downtime quickly.
 It provides advantages based on load balancing, storage orchestration, configuration management, automated rollouts, and the likes.